PhysicsRemotelab/documentation/index.md

 ```
 node --version
 ```
 Also verify that NPM (Node Package Manager) was also installed with Node.
-NPM is used to download external dependencies.
+NPM is used to download additional packages and dependencies for Node.
 ```
 npm --version
 ```